mRoca/rtfm-rapid-team-formation-method/git/git.md

 ## The PR is now ok

-The reviewer adds a +1 comment in the PR page

-=> The developer can now merge his PR !
+The reviewer adds a +1 comment in the PR page, the developer can now merge his PR !

 *But...*